superbrobenji/async-queue/CONTRIBUTING.md

 1. **Clone** the repository.
 2. **Create a branch** off `develop` for your work (e.g., `feature/add-logging` or `bugfix/fix-crash`).
 3. Make changes, following the coding standards and contributing best practices below.

+## Code of Conduct

+Please review our [Code of Conduct](CODE_OF_CONDUCT.md) to ensure a welcoming and respectful community for all contributors.

 ## Issues